pearguacamole/Etheriun-Transaction-Tracker/README.md

 - Once you see this it means that the application has started successfully
 - Once there is a deposit logs about it will appear along with alerts over telegram.
 #### Grafana
 Once the application is up and running you can monitor it using grafana.
+In the dashboard we visualize the number of deposits tracked and errors encountered over time.
 - In your web browser open 'localhost:3000:
 - Login in using user name and password, default is 'admin' for both
 - Once grafana is open, go into dashboard section and select import dashboard